Cubel89/audio_in_app/README.md

 AudioInApp _audioInApp = AudioInApp();
 ```

 3 - We load the audios that we are going to use later with the `createNewAudioCache()` method.
-Here we will have to insert an id to call it later of type String, the path is of type String where the audio being inside the `"assets"` folder (also of type String) and the type of audio, punctual or background.
+Here we will have to insert an id to call it later of type String, the path is of type String where the audio being inside the `"assets"` folder and the type of audio, punctual or background.
 (See following examples).

 3.1 - If it is a punctual audio (used in button presses, character jumps or shots).
 ```dart